 Why we like it: It makes kale snack-worthy.
 ‘Nuff said.

-What makes it healthy: Heart-healthy avocado pairs with a protein-packed egg to make an energizing portable snack.
+What makes it healthy: Heart-healthy avocado pairs with fiber-packed whole grains to make an energizing portable snack.

 Why we like it: You can throw an avocado and some whole-grain bread in your bag and assemble it all at work.
-This recipe uses pomegranate and pumpkin seeds to make things a little fancier.
+Up the fancy factor by adding a hardboiled egg, pomegranate seeds, or toasted pumpkin seeds.

-What makes it healthy: Cholesterol-lowering oats pair with protein-packed yogurt to make this fall-inspired treat.
+What makes it healthy: Cholesterol-lowering oats pair with fiber-packed blueberries for a healthy grab-and-go breakfast.

 Why we like it: Once you try overnight oats, you won’t go back to the hot stuff.
 You just combine the ingredients in a container, refrigerate it overnight and grab it on your way out the door.
 Their pudding-like creaminess will satisfy your sweet tooth with no guilt (and no microwave) required.